Choose a lead companion to guide your early support journey. Each brings a distinct tone and style.

 You: “I should have done more.”

-Philosopher: Two truths can coexist: you wish it were different, and you acted with the information you had then.
+Viktor: Memory can hold pain and context together.
+Two truths can coexist: you wish it were different, and you acted with what you knew then.

 Most useful when the user is stuck in guilt, blame, or identity loops and needs structured meaning integration.